“Lack of direction, not lack of time, is the problem. We all have twenty-four-hour days”, says Zig Ziglar.

 Regardless of the pain, there is a myriad of financial benefits to tracking your time.
 Tracking time will help you process your payroll or invoices more efficiently.
 When you see how your day is spent or track your task’s progress then you can estimate the project costing.

-The insights you get for costing will further help you think how you could further lower them!
+The insights you get for costing will further help you think about how you could further lower them!
 If you work on flat rates, then you instantly value your time to get more done.
 Knowing you are on the clock will make avoid distractions to work more efficiently.

 2. Prioritize for Most Results